cristiandiazz/ukio-fe-techinal-challenge/README.md

 - Pagination: Implement pagination in the API to efficiently handle large datasets and improve performance.

+- ErrorHandling: We could improve the error from fetching apartments or filters with better feedback to the user.

 ## License
 - This project is licensed under the MIT License.